hisampala/e-commerce-microservice/README.md

 ```

-## Running the Prisma Seed for Initail Data
+## Running the dataseed for Initail Data

 ```bash
 $ npm run dataseed